 Whatever parameters you’ve established, it’s helpful to use those to filter results when you’re searching online.
 Sites like Home Depot, Lowe’s, and Wayfair are becoming better and better about their search filters.
 USE THEM.
 This will save you time and keep you from going crazy.

-One parameter we set for ourselves when shopping for floor tile was “no super small tiles like the patterned hex we laid in the master bathroom at the beach house.”
+One parameter we set for ourselves when shopping for floor tile was “no super small tiles like the patterned hex we laid in the en-suite bathroom at the beach house.”
 As much as we love how that floor turned out – it was very, very, VERY time consuming to install compared to the other spaces where we used larger tiles.

 Choosing larger tiles with interesting patterns instead of relying on smaller tiles isn’t a parameter that makes sense for everyone or every tile project – but it really helped our decision-making process when we imposed that limit on ourselves.
 And the good news is that we were still able to have some fun within that guideline.
 For instance, we discovered that The Tile Shop sells these long 4″ x 24″ porcelain tile planks in several hues (their display shows all one color being used together) but we realized it would be fun to use all three tones together.
 So we bought an equal amount of pink, white, and taupe tiles to create our own large-scale herringbone for one of the mudroom floors.
 This was us mocking it up on the store’s floor:

 We also wanted extremely durable tile materials – porcelain and ceramic only.
 They’re both hardworking non-porous surfaces that are typically much easier to maintain than marble and cement tile (both of which are porous, so they can get stained and you need to worry more about sealing them, etc).
 So that material parameter immediately cut out a ton of higher maintenance (and higher budget) choices for us.
 So again, it really helped us focus on the best options for this project.